MicrosoftDocs/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/aad-b2c.md

 > [!IMPORTANT]
 > Effective May 1, 2025, Azure AD B2C will no longer be available to purchase for new customers.
 To learn more, please see [Is Azure AD B2C still available to purchase?](/azure/active-directory-b2c/faq?tabs=app-reg-ga#azure-ad-b2c-end-of-sale) in our FAQ.

 Azure AD B2C is built around the notion of [User Flows](/azure/active-directory-b2c/active-directory-b2c-reference-policies) (formerly known as policies).
-In MSAL Python, specifying a user flow translates to providing an authority.
+In MSAL Python, specifying a user flow translates to providing an authority. test PR

 * When you instantiate the client application, you need to specify the user flow in authority as `https://{tenant_name}.b2clogin.com/{tenant_name}.onmicrosoft.com/{user_flow}`.